 For those with office jobs, there is no excuse.
 These days, popular brands like IT Cosmetics, Perricone MD and MECCA Cosmetica offer everything from lipstick to blush to foundation with in-built SPF.
 Touching-up has also been made easy with SPF-pressed powders like Clinique SPF 30 Pressed Powder, Jane Iredale Powder-Me SPF Dry Sunscreen and IT Cosmetics CC+ Airbrush Perfecting Powder SPF 50+.
 If you’re partial to dewiness, try a mist like the innovative MECCA Cosmetica Sunbrella Invisible Superspray SPF50+ for face and body – this can be applied over the top of makeup.
 Hallelujah.

 Most facial mists are packed with vitamin-rich antioxidants so generously spritzing your face after being outside will return both refreshing and pre-emptive benefits.
 The new Alpha-H Daily Essential Vitamin Mist is one such mist, delivering its encapsulated vitamin A, B, C, D and E formula deep into the skin, while protecting against pollution and ageing blue-light radiation emitted by our tech devices.
 “The mist can be applied throughout the day directly on top of makeup for continued protection from free radical damage,” assures Horn.
-We’ll tap that.
+We’ll spritz to that.

 Tell us, do you reapply sunscreen or use a facial mist throughout the day?